pejmankho/uwkirio-1/README.md

 8. Go into `uwkirio` and run `git pull` to pull the latest changes.

-9. You will need to rerun the `forever` script which is running the project forever on the server.
-To do this, just run `forever stopall` and then `forever start index.js`.
+9. You will need to rerun the `forever` tool which is running the project forever on the server.
+To do this, just run `forever stopall` and then `forever start index.js` (`index.js` is the entry for the app).

-10. Now you can exit terminal.

 # Resources